REVISION

 Pick verbs that answer what moved.
 "Cut" beats "optimize."
 "Flag" beats "identify areas for improvement."
 "Tighten" beats "enhance."

 Skip the thesaurus.
-Pick the verb that tells you exactly what happened.
 One concrete verb anchors a whole paragraph to something real.

 Before